 “Yes, campaign contributions are just legalized bribes, give jobs to friends or relatives of politician, sometimes something less obvious than a briefcase full of hundreds.”

 Unpacked, they retrieve the car, change the license plate to one from Texas, and drive across the bridge to Brooklyn.
 They lift license plates for obvious reasons, in case an alert citizen copies their plate, or it gets photo’d on CCTV.
 Despite renting the cars in fake names, they do have to turn in the rental.
 That’s a vulnerable moment if the cops have the rental plate and are looking for the renters.
-They will return home from this job with a few New York plates.
+They will return home from this job with one or two New York plates if the opportunity presents itself.

 The target lives in a brownstone apartment in Prospect Heights, one of the four dozen neighborhood designations in the borough.